dereksweet/ComedyCompanion/README.md

 - Cloud Storage for Android Users
 - Running rating of Joke performance by swiping left for good, right for bad on a given show
 - Customizable Categories, and filtering on those categories
+- Associate an Audio or Video Recording with any Given Show

 ### Currently Available Features (v1.0)